Total pageviews

 _____________________________________________________________________________

-By way of a new blog series called "REFLECTIONS OF THE GREAT LAKES", accompanied by pencil drawings, oil and acrylic paintings, and original works of jewelry, Simone and I aspire to capture, and pay homage to, the spirit and beauty and majesty of GICHIGAMIIN, the Great Seas of the Anishinaabe People.
-A natural resource of immense proportions once respected, revered and held sacred, yet nowadays unappreciated by many, its ecosystem largely being misused and abused by commercial fishery and timber companies, various international chemical corporations, and of course the tourist industry.
+Through a new blog series titled "REFLECTIONS OF THE GREAT LAKES," featuring pencil drawings, oil and acrylic paintings, and unique jewelry creations, Simone and I aim to capture and honor the spirit, beauty, and majesty of GICHIGAMIIN, the Great Seas of the Anishinaabe People.
+This vast natural resource, once respected, revered, and held sacred, is now often overlooked and its ecosystem largely exploited and damaged by commercial fishing and timber industries, various international chemical companies, and, of course, the tourism sector.

 GICHIGAMIIN, AKIIWIN